ProFSA: Self-supervised Pocket Pretraining via Protein Fragment-Surroundings Alignment: Experiments

-To investigate how the model's performance is affected by the dataset size, we conduct a series of experiments using pretraining data of different sizes.
+ProFSA employs a pretrained molecular encoder to facilitate knowledge transfer from molecular structures to pocket representations.
+To evaluate its versatility, we tested ProFSA with two alternate encoders: PTVD (Pretraining via Denoising)\citep{zaidi2023pretraining}, which parallels Uni-Mol in its denoising approach, and Frad (Fractional Denoising Method) \citep{feng2023fractional}, focusing on denoising coordinate noise to learn the anisotropic force field.
+Utilizing a dataset of 1.1 million for pretraining, ProFSA consistently surpassed the baseline in various benchmarks with different molecular encoders, as illustrated in Table \ref{tab:encoders}.
+This demonstrates ProFSA's effectiveness and adaptability beyond the Uni-Mol encoder.

+\paragraph{The significance of distributional alignment} In the data creation process, we employ a distribution alignment to ensure that the pseudo-ligand distribution closely resembles that of the ligands present in the PDBbind dataset.
+To empirically demonstrate the impact of this alignment, we conduct an experiment involving pretraining using data that have not undergone alignment.
+We use the 1.1 million pretraining dataset for this evaluation.
+As elucidated by the results in Table \ref{tab:align}, there is a notable performance disparity between encoders trained on unaligned data and those subjected to training on aligned data across multiple evaluation metrics.
+This finding compellingly attests to the integral role of data alignment in optimizing model performance. \paragraph{Scales of pretraining data} To investigate how the model's performance is affected by the dataset size, we conduct a series of experiments using pretraining data of different sizes.
 Our initial pretraining dataset consists of roughly 5.5 million data points.
 Additionally, we run experiments with reduced dataset sizes, ranging from 44 thousand to 5.5 million data points, to test the scalability and effectiveness of our approach.
 Our results on both pocket matching and druggability prediction, as demonstrated in Figure \ref{fig:datasize}, exhibit a positive correlation between training data size and the quality of results in most cases, which further highlights the scalability potential of our methodology.